Year 3 – Orange

 Click here for the The Flower Knowledge Organiser.

 A local history study looking specifically at how Oldham’s Industrial Revolution and Victorian past have helped to form the present town and the changes it has seen along the way.
 This will be an exciting opportunity for the children to learn more about their home town.
+In English our texts will include Leather Shoe Charlie and Horrible Histories Vile Victorians.

-Click here for the How did the Victorian period help to make Oldham the way it is today Knowledge Organiser
+Click here for the How did the Victorian period help to make Oldham the way it is today Knowledge

 A study of the physical and human geographical aspects of rivers.
 The children will learn why rivers and canals are so important and about the local environment in which they are found.
+The will look at a variety of maps and take part in some field work where they will develop some of their geographical skills.

 Click here for the Rivers and Canals Knowledge Organiser